tableflip/ipld.io/README.md

 # Save your dnsimple api token as auth.token
 cat "<api token here>" > auth.token

-# Update the dns record for IPLD to point to the new ipfs hash.
+# Update the dns record for ipld.io to point to the new ipfs hash.
 make publish-to-domain
 ```